aws-ia/terraform-aws-cloudwan/examples/core_network_share/README.md

 This example creates an AWS Network Manager Global Network and Core Network from scratch, sharing the Core Network with the AWS Account provided in the `aws_account_share` - we recommend the use of a *terraform.tfvars* file to indicate the AWS Account in your testing environment.

+**Remember that if you are using the AWS Cloud WAN to share the Core Network, you need to create the resources in us-east-1 (North Virginia)**

 ## Usage

 - Initialize Terraform using `terraform init`.